Villardonnel

-Villardonnel (/fr/; Vilardonèl) is a commune in the Aude department in southern France that is located 13.97 km/8.68 miles from Carcassonne, the prefecture of the department.
+Villardonnel (/fr/; Vilardonèl) is a commune in the Aude department in southern France that is located 14 km from Carcassonne, the prefecture of the department.

 2018 flood

 In mid-October 2018, Villegailhenc, Conques-sur-Orbiel, and Villardonnel, and Trèbes, along with nearby areas along the river Aude, were devastated when the river flooded after intense rain.
 12 people were killed, including a nun.